 Sustainability is more than just good for the planet.
 It’s good PR for your company.
 That’s why you should consider adding sustainable packaging to your repertoire.
 It helps your company meet sustainability goals, and gives eco-conscious consumers a better choice when selecting their products.

 Sustainable packaging has gone beyond just post-consumer recycled paper products to make corrugated cardboard and packing materials that keep products safe.

 Eco-labels, soy-based inks, and starch-based biodegradable packing peanuts are all reasonable and cost-effective solutions.
 Flexible packaging, made of non-rigid materials like paper, can cut down on your packaging costs while fitting a wide range of product types, sizes, and materials.
 The smaller size means more packages are delivered, which translates to lesser emissions.

 According to Raconteur, 43% of brands say that the comparatively high cost of sustainable packaging materials is one of the greatest obstacles to switching.
 The cost is almost always higher because sustainable packaging doesn’t have the same scale of production compared to more abundant ones like plastics.

 However, looking at cost alone doesn’t paint a clear picture of how the switch to sustainable packaging is financially viable.
-There are more less tangible benefits that business owners often overlooked.
+There are more, less tangible benefits that business owners often overlook.